deleonjuan/AiLingo/RUNBOOK.md

 1. `app`: The mobile app developed with Expo.
 2. `api`: The backend application developed with Astro.

+### In the root folder just run
+    npm install

+This will install the dependencies, also it will automatically run a postinstall command that prebuilds the expo app

 ### Mobile App Setup (app)

 1.  **Navigate to the mobile app folder:**